lpietan/GenoMLizer/README.md

 * Support Vector Machine with Polynomial kernel function (SVM-P)
 * Support Vector Machine with Radial Basis kernel function (SVM-RB)

-More details on GenoMLizer and its performance on a Turner syndrome dataset assessing genetics modifier for the development of a bicuspod aortic valve can be found at the following paper
+More details on GenoMLizer and its performance on a Turner syndrome dataset assessing genetics modifier for the development of a bicuspid aortic valve can be found in the following paper.
+If you use GenoMLizer in your publication, please cite the following paper.
 ```

 Pietan, Lucas, Authors, Brian J Smith, Benjamin Darbro, Terry Braun, and Thomas Casavant.
 “GenoMLizer: Genome-wide Machine Learning Analysis for Genetic Modifiers.”
 Manuscript in Preparation for the journal Genome Research.